Prior Authorization for Lower Limb Prosthetics - JD DME

 - Still Have Questions?

-- Effective for dates of service on/after December 1, 2020, the COPPA program is required nationwide.
+- Effective for dates of service on/after December 1, 2020, Prior Authorization is required nationwide.

 - PA is required for six LLP HCPCS codes: